Pyomo/pyomo/doc/OnlineDocs/contributed_packages/parmest/examples.rst

 * Semibatch example [SemiBatch]_
 * Rooney Biegler example [RooneyBiegler]_

-Each example contains a Python file that contains the Pyomo model and a Python file to run parameter estimation.
+Each example includes a Python file that contains the Pyomo model and a Python file to run parameter estimation.

+Additional use cases include:

+* Data reconciliation (reactor design example)
+* Parameter estimation using data with duplicate sensors and time-series data (reactor design example)
+* Parameter estimation using mpi4py, the example saves results to a file for later analysis/graphics (semibatch example)

 The description below uses the reactor design example.
 The file **reactor_design.py** includes a function which returns an populated instance of the Pyomo model.